ygree/akka-cluster-with-docker/README.md

 ./up

 # Shutdown cluster nodes

 ./down

-# Connect nodes 1 and 2
+# Connect node 3 to network A

-./connect 1 2
+./connect A 3

-# Disconnect nodes 1 and 2
+# Disconnect nodes 3 from network A

-./disconnect 1 2
+./disconnect A 3

-# Run console
+# Connect to console of node 1

 ./console 1